We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Unfortunately the rhetoric doesn’t match the reality.

 Most diamond companies that focus on perfectly cut round diamonds offer stones with AGS certification.
-AGS certificates come with a highly sophisticated light performance graph that is considered to be head and shoulders above the competition.
+Many AGS certificates come with an AGS Ideal® Report, a highly sophisticated light performance graph that is considered to be head and shoulders above the competition.
+This report allows for a more complete understanding of a diamond’s cut quality.

-At the very least the diamond would have a GIA certificate (the gold standard for diamonds in general).
+At the very least the diamond would have a GIA certificate (the gold standard for diamonds in general, with its own thorough grading process).
 Instead Ernest Jones went the cheap and easy route; they provide IGI certificates with a useless Gemex report.
 They don’t even provide a full IGI certificate that lists the actual specs of the diamond so you can figure out the cut for yourself.

 There is nothing about these diamonds to justify paying a premium.
 The cuts weren’t terrible, but they were not particularly brilliant.
 It’s easy for a consumer to look at them side by side with the terrible alternatives they have in the store and think that they are something special.
 But if they had a chance to compare one to a truly well cut diamond side by side, they’d see a much different picture.